redhat-sa-brazil/jdv-customer/README.md

 ## Database setup
-To create and populate the database table, just run the script [schema.sql](./database/postgresql/schema.sql)
+If you have Docker Engine on your host, just run the [database/initdb-container.sh](./database/initdb-container.sh) script.
+It will spin up a Postgres conatiner with our DB preloaded for this demo.

 ## EAP setup
 It is necessary to have the following resources created in EAP: